War on Terror Facts, Costs, and Timeline

 Whose Spent More on War?
 Bush, Obama, or Trump?

-The War on Terror is a military campaign launched by the Bush administration in response to the al-Qaida 9/11 terrorist attacks.
+The War on Terror is a military campaign launched by the President George W. Bush in response to the al-Qaida 9/11 terrorist attacks.
 The War on Terror includes the Afghanistan War and the War in Iraq.
-It added $2 trillion to the debt as of the FY 2019 budget.
+It added $2.4 trillion to the debt as of the FY 2020 budget.

 Spending for the War on Terror includes three major components.
 First, is spending for Overseas Contingency Operations.
 Congress appropriates these emergency funds, and they aren't subject to budget limits such as sequestration.